lindelof/awesome-web-effect/README.md

 - [smoke.js](https://github.com/bijection/smoke.js) - Small but good javascript smoke effect

 ### Button Effect
+- [MagneticButtons](https://github.com/codrops/MagneticButtons) - A set of buttons with a magnetic interaction and a hover effect.
 - [ElasticProgress](https://github.com/codrops/ElasticProgress) - Creates a button that turns into a progress bar with a elastic effect.
 Based on the Dribbble shot
 - [vue-particle-buttons](https://github.com/dreambo8563/vue-particle-effect-buttons) - A bursting particles effects buttons component
 - [nativescript-shine-button](https://github.com/hamdiwanis/nativescript-shine-button) - NativeScript plugin that add shine effect to your button.
 - [react-parallax-button](https://github.com/venits/react-parallax-button) - Bring your react buttons to next level with parallax effect.
 - [RippleButton](https://github.com/mig82/RippleButton) - A Kony Visualizer reusable component of a button with a Material Theme ripple effect.
 - [css-ripple-effect](https://github.com/mladenplavsic/css-ripple-effect) - Pure CSS (no JavaScript) implementation of Android Material design "ripple" animation.
+- [ParticleEffectsButtons](https://github.com/codrops/ParticleEffectsButtons) - A little library that can be used for bursting particles effects on buttons and other elements

 ### Loading Effect
 - [PageLoadingEffects](https://github.com/codrops/PageLoadingEffects) - Modern ways of revealing new content using SVG animations.